PsyTeachR/data-skills-v2/docs/12-resilience2.md

 In addition to using the data that is contained in our original datasets, we can also create new variables using `mutate()` combined with other functions.

-Let's imagine that for some reason, there is an error in the software used to record the data and age has been recorded incorrectly and each participant is actually 1 year older than the values we have.
+Let's imagine that for some reason, there is an error in the software used to record the data and age has been recorded incorrectly.
+Each participant is actually 1 year older than the values we have.

 We can create a new column using `mutate()`.